Focus on Physicians:

 Managing Uncertainty as a Physician

-Uncertainty is a fact of life if you are a physician.
-Patients don’t always get better, there is not always one best choice or right answer, and sometimes our decisions are affected by factors that are completely out of our control.
-Managing uncertainty is a skill set that doesn’t always come easy.
-But when we set unrealistic standards, it can actually be a barrier to optimal care and to our own well-being.
+Uncertainty is woven into the life of every physician.
+Patients don’t always get better, there is not always one best choice or right answer, and sometimes your decisions are affected by factors that are completely out of your control.

-Uncertainty is a fact of life if you are a physician.
-Patients don’t always get better, there is not always one best choice or right answer, and sometimes our decisions are affected by factors that are completely out of our control.
+Uncertainty is woven into the life of every physician.
+Patients don’t always get better, there is not always one best choice or right answer, and sometimes your decisions are affected by factors that are completely out of your control.

 As you might expect, those who struggled with uncertainty were much less likely to be satisfied with their career, and tended to be less engaged at work.
 Factors that correlated with a greater intolerance of uncertainty were